|

 junction box, which in turn plugs into the network interface

-modular jack (see photo below) via a small cord with modular
+modular jack via a small cord with modular

 plug (electrically connected to the posts inside the junction box).